My Home and Alphabet Group ‘GMUBH’

 Cot – We sleep on it.

-Dining Table – We have our meals.
+Dining Table – We have our food/meals.

-Grinder – We use this to grind.
+Grinder – We use it to grind.

 Fan – It keeps us cool.

-Tap – We get water.
+Tap – We get water from it.

 Soap – It is used to remove dirt.